Skip to main content

-In this recent incident, the said child did not even drink a high amount of alcohol, but they were unaware of how their body would react.
-Ironically, while this child had a drink to fit in with the friends, it was these same friends who recognized the signs of alcohol poisoning and averted the tragedy.
-They called the parents immediately.
-The quick action on their part saved the child's life, but not all stories have a happy ending.
-It gives me chills just thinking about that night, every parent’s worst nightmare.
+And while they took that drink to fit in with friends, it was those same friends who recognized the signs of alcohol poisoning and called the parents immediately and averted the tragedy.
+The quick action on their part saved the child's life.
+However, not all stories end that way.
+The thought of that night still gives me chills—it’s every parent’s worst nightmare.

 Images copied from Google.